davi-garcia/mini-portfolio/README.md

-# 💼 Responsive Portfolio
+# 💼 Responsive Mini Portfolio
-### 💼 Responsive Portfolio
+### 💼 Responsive Mini Portfolio

-- Responsive Portfolio website Using HTML CSS & JavaScript
+- Responsive Mini Portfolio website Using HTML CSS & JavaScript
 - Contains animations CSS.
 - Includes a Light and Dark Mode.
 - Developed First with the Mobile First Methodology, then for Desktop.